 - The fuel filter may become clogged when fuel is changed to biodiesel.
 For this reason, we recommend that, about every 300 or 400 km, following a fuel change, also change the fuel filter.
-Also note the instructions in the Inspection and Maintenance plan. - If the vehicle is to remain parked for more than about two weeks, we recommend filling the fuel tank with biodiesel and driving about 50 km in order to avoid damage to the injection system.
+Also note the instructions in the Maintenance Programme. - If the vehicle is to remain parked for more than about two weeks, we recommend filling the fuel tank with biodiesel and driving about 50 km in order to avoid damage to the injection system.